July 16, 2022

 • How have MTTR and MTBR improved for your clients?

-Don’t be afraid to ask for industry-specific case studies or client contact information to obtain the information you need.
-Furthermore, if possible, try the software for free before making a purchase decision.
+Indeed, don’t be afraid to ask for industry-specific case studies or client contact information to obtain the information you need.
+Furthermore, try the software for free with your team members before making a purchase decision.

 3. Consider Mobile-First Apps with Chat Functionality

 Does your team work in a large-square-footage facility?
 Do your technicians regularly leave headquarters for offsite work?
-Do they communicate with you through walkie-talkies, text messages, and emails simultaneously?
+Do they simultaneously communicate with you through walkie-talkies, text messages, and emails?

-Consider prioritizing a CMMS platform designed for smartphone usage.
-Exchanging information via multiple devices works until essential pieces of information fall through the cracks, and everyone is pointing fingers at one another when the proverbial sh%t hits the fan.
+Moreover, consider prioritizing a CMMS platform designed for smartphone usage.
+Exchanging information via multiple devices works until essential pieces of information fall through the cracks, and everyone points fingers at one another when the proverbial sh%t hits the fan.

 Put simply, scatter-shot communication systems aren’t conducive to organizing complicated instructions for individual work orders.
-MaintainX is the only maintenance work order software platform that includes chat functionality.
+Not surprisingly, MaintainX is the only maintenance work order software platform with native chat functionality.
 As reported in our 2019 Year-in-Review survey, “work order commenting” was voted the app’s most popular feature.
 Additionally, we designed MaintainX specifically for mobile usage.

 4. Choose Meaningful Data Reporting (Avoid Black Holes)